 My name is Mark Charlwood, and I live in the lovely county of Hampshire in South East England.
-My main interests are technology and aviation, and I hope to be writing some interesting articles in the future covering many diverse subjects within these two very broad topics.
+I have a wide and eclectic range of interests that include sustainability, alternative energy, science and technology and aerospace.

 Over the years, I have written many publications, from training manuals, checklists, procedures and technical examinations, through to technical reports and articles.